How to identify your ideal customer and find them!

 You need to know who’s buying from you in order to sell effectively.
 Buyer personas work as a reference point so you can always make sure you’re marketing to the right people.

-And we’re here to teach you how to make one for yourself in just 4 easy stages.
+And we’re here to help you make one for yourself in just 4 easy stages.

 1 - Research: Who is your target audience?